 Benefits of Play For Adults

 - Improves brain function.

 I couldn’t agree with these more.
 It’s one of the reasons I love taking my family to Walt Disney World.
 I always return with more energy and creativity.
 With this in mind, I think you’ll all agree that we should find ways to play more throughout the day.
 Here are some ideas I’ve come up with.

 10 Ways to Put More Play in Your Day

 1. Play Along

 There’s a rule in improv that says you have to say “yes” to whatever suggestions or ideas are thrown at you.
 My children love to try to rope us into playing parts in their pretend play.
-There’s a definite tendency (especially when we’re busy with something we think is more important) to respond by saying you want no part of it.
+There’s a definite tendency (especially when we’re busy with something we think is more important) to respond by saying we want no part of it.
 Instead, we can try to roll with it.
-You don’t have to necessarily stop what you’re doing.
-Just acknowledging their ideas and allowing yourself to be part of whatever world it is they are imagining can not only be encouraging for them, but it could get you smiling and having fun as well.
+We don’t have to necessarily stop what we’re doing.
+Just acknowledging their ideas and allowing ourselves to be part of whatever world it is they are imagining can not only be encouraging for them, but it could get us smiling and having fun as well.
 So say yes when they ask you to be in their:

 - Magic Show